Vaginal dryness after menopause/Juliet Laser treatment.

 It’s the most natural thing in the world to have sex and yet for women with vaginismus, sex can be so painful it becomes impossible.
 To make matters worse, many women who have this condition don’t have a name for it.
 It’s just an unbearable pain and a feeling of dread that increases with every attempt to overcome it.
 It is called vaginismus and it affects up to 7% of women

 It is the involuntary spasm or contraction of the muscles surrounding the lower third of the vagina with attempts at any form of vaginal penetration.
 It involves the muscles just below the skin called the perineal muscles and the deeper pelvic floor muscles.
-Vaginal botox involves the injection of a form of Botulinum Toxin – a purified toxin from bacteria.
-The toxin (“Botox”.,Xeomin” “Dysport”) is injected into multiple specific points in the tight, spasmed lower vaginal muscles.
+Vaginal Botulinum involves the injection of a form of Botulinum Toxin – a purified toxin from bacteria.
+The toxin (“Botulinum”.,Xeomin” “Dysport”) is injected into multiple specific points in the tight, spasmed lower vaginal muscles.
 This is generally performed under general anaesthetic or in the rooms under a light sedation.

-The botox toxin acts as a selective muscle weakening and/or paralysing agent, and helps reduce nerve pain.
+The Botulinum toxin acts as a selective muscle weakening and/or paralysing agent, and helps reduce nerve pain.
 The effect is reversible but provides a temporary window of opportunity to rehabilitate and stretch the over contracted spastic vaginal muscles that are obstructing penetration.
-Very small needles are used to inject 100 units of Botox into the three key vagina muscles that can obstruct penetration.
+Very small needles are used to inject 100 units of Botulinum into the three key vagina muscles that can obstruct penetration.
 Only the areas in the vaginal side walls that are palpably spasmed and sore are injected.
 Once these muscles can no longer tighten, it is usually possible to have comfortable intercourse.
 Once a woman experiences sex without pain, she can relax and begins to enjoy it.
 The vaginal muscles can then stretch and start to relax of their own accord.

-Botox takes approximately 10 days to begin to work.
+Botulinum takes approximately 10 days to begin to work.
 By week 1-2 post injection it will be starting to have its effect on the muscle which will then reach a plateau at around a month post injection.
 Usually, once the muscles have been relaxed, no further treatments are required, although some women benefit from a second or third treatment to fully and permanently relax their pelvic floor and vaginal muscles.
 The treatment has been shown to be effective in around 90% of women.

 Hymen surgery - opening up of the vaginal orifice.